Sharansyan/Practical-Report/Practical-Report.md

 5. Program to find Area, Perimeter of a Rectangle
 6. Program to find Interest
 7. Program to find Maximum
-8. Program of Sum of two Constants
+8. Program to find a Power of a Number
 9. Program To find Minimum
 10. Program to take 5 values from the user and store them in an array and Print the elements stored in the array
 11. Program to use Arithmetic Operators